potatoqualitee/psmodulecache/README.md

 ### Inputs

-* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache

-### Outputs

-* `needed` - All modules that need to be installed (some are already built-in, like Pester)
-* `keygen` - Auto-generated cache key for actions/cache@v2 based on OS and needed modules
-* `modulepath` - The PowerShell module path directory
-* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache which can be used to confirm that the modules have been installed
+* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.
+* `shell` - The default shell you'll be using.
+Defaults to pwsh.
+Options are `pwsh`, `powershell` or `pwsh, powershell` for both pwsh and powershell on Windows.
+* `allow-prerelease` - Allow prerelease during Save-Module.
+Defaults to true.
+* `force` - Force during Save-Module.
+Defaults to true.

 ### Cache scopes
 The cache is scoped to the key and branch.
 The default branch cache is available to other branches.

-### Example workflow
+### Example workflows

+Using pwsh on Ubuntu

 ```yaml
 on: [push]